-This method of obtaining nutrients work quite well for the jellyfish; even though it has to spend most of its time up-side down, it gets a free meal out of it.
+This method of obtaining nutrients works quite well for the jellyfish; even though it has to spend most of its time up-side down, it gets a free meal out of it.
 Unfortunately this isn’t enough to completely satisfy the jellyfish, so it gets further nutrients either by filter feeding or capturing prey with its tentacles.
 The barbed tentacles of the up-side down jellyfish are triggered only when two stimuli are detected.
 One responds to mechanical stimuli, and the other only to chemical stimuli, specifically amino acids.
 Once the barb has fired, the cell dies, so the set of conditions that cause a barb to fire are very prey specific.
 After all, waste not want not.

 Up-side down jellyfish do not begin their lives attached to the sea floor.
 After hatching from eggs attached to their mother’s body, tiny little pre-jellyfish swim around until they find a a suitable place to attach themselves, and then they start their epic transformation into adult jellyfish.
 After enough algae has settled on the now sedentary youth, it goes through a series of budding and regrowing that result in the formation of a fully adult jellyfish.